seonghapark/counterUAV/daily_log/Inbae_Kang.md

 1. An Approach for Reducing Computational Time for Real-Time Autonomous Vehicle Tracking 논문 읽고 팀원들과 내용 공유.

+## 2019-09-06

+1. try to build and execute ROS_system in fall2019 branch with README.md.
+But I get hard with Installation because I use Windows subsystem Ubuntu. when I use command of runros I faced an error related in gnome-terminal.
+2. So I install ubuntu in my computer and I am retrying installation and I will do to tomorrow.

 * * *